Viruses & blood cancer – what you need to know

 Those who are living with or are having treatment for a blood cancer are more susceptible to infection.

 If you’re not feeling well, you should avoid and limit contact with those with a blood cancer diagnosis.
 If this is unavoidable you should take sensible precautions to help prevent the spread of infection.

-One of the most effective infection-control methods is frequently washing hands (up to the elbow, where possible) with soap and water.
-When this is unavailable use an alcohol-based hand sanitiser.
+One of the most effective infection-control methods is frequently washing hands with soap and water or alcohol-based hand sanitiser.

 Wash your hands not only after you sneeze or cough but also after using the toilet and before you eat or prepare food.

 - Cough or sneeze into the crook of your elbow or a tissue

 - Dispose properly of your tissue into the bin and wash your hands afterwards

 Wearing a mask

 Wearing a mask can help protect you and those around you.

 To use a mask properly you should: